-In general, you should plant your camellia in an area where it receives at least six hours of bright light each day.
-Morning light is ideal since it’s not as intense as afternoon light.
+In general, you should plant your camellia where it will receive at least six hours of bright light each day.
+Morning light is ideal because it is not as intense as afternoon light.

-While camellia plants flower in the late fall through early spring, the flower buds form during the summer.
+While camellia plants bloom in the late fall through early spring, the buds form during the summer.
 If the plants are stressed during this period, it’s likely that flower buds will not develop properly.

-Summer droughts can stress camellia plants and prevent them from producing healthy flower buds.
-In turn, plants will not produce flowers in the following months.
+Summer droughts can stress camellia plants and prevent them from producing healthy flower buds, which means they will not produce flowers in the following months.

-Although mature camellia plants can handle short periods of drought, you should aim to keep the soil slightly moist.
-This is especially important if the weather is hot and/or plants are exposed to harsh afternoon sun.
+Although mature camellia plants can handle short periods of drought, the soil should be kept slightly moist.
+This is especially important if the weather is hot and/or the plants are exposed to harsh afternoon sun.

 While camellia plants can tolerate frost, a harsh frost at the wrong time can damage developing flower buds.

-Flowers are the most susceptible, just as the buds are beginning to open.
+Flowers are the most susceptible, just as the buds begin opening.
 If a harsh frost is predicted just as your plants are beginning to flower, you can attempt to protect them by covering them with a blanket or piece of frost cloth.

 For more, see our in-depth guide to optimal hardiness zones for growing camellias.